DuckEpik/DuckHub/README.md

 # DuckHub
-a hub for roblox games
+A hub for roblox games

+NOTICE: YOU MAY NOT SELL THIS SCRIPT

+Duck hub has prison life and ninja legends!